 7. Minister Personally

 Don’t pray a common prayer and dismiss the crowd.
 Ministry to an individual is a sign of care and concern.
 It builds faith.
+Don’t hesitate to lightly lay your hand on the head or the shoulder but don’t push for God’s sake!
+There’s only one God.
+Stop applying for his position.
 In case you are ministering in a megachurch get the assistance of all the other pastors also.

-Allow people to confess their own spiritual encounter.
+Allow people to confess their own spiritual encounters.
+If you are looking forward to inviting someone take their permission first.
 This way more people feel encouraged to respond the next time an altar call is given.
-Do not force any however and don’t spend more than 3-5 minutes on this.
+Do not force anyone however and don’t spend more than 3-5 minutes on this.